kyuepublic/ptychopy/README.md

  8. API
   ```
-There are two sets API for doing the reonstrunction, one set is for the whole mode and the other set is for step mode.
+There are two sets API for doing the reonstrunction, one set is for the whole mode and the other
-The step mode is used mostly for debug purpose, so the result for each reconstruction step could be checked.
-And the whole
+set is for step mode.
+The step mode is used mostly for debug purpose, so the result for each
-mode would be finishing the whole reconstruction process and write the result to the disk.
+reconstruction step could be checked.
+And the whole mode would finish the whole reconstruction
+process and write the result to the disk.
+The step mode would be slower than the whole mode,
+since each step would need to transfer data back from GPU to CPU side.

+The following example is based on the simulation data.
+For real data, the -fp parameter
+has to be specified.
+The file format must be a bunch of HDF5 files and the file path would be
+like filename_data_#06d.h5.
+The library will go though all the HDF5 files and load the diffraction
+pattern into the library.

 Whole mode API example: